MonocucosTM/Monocucos/about/index.md

 ![ENG](../assets/img/britania.png)

 <p align="center">
-We are a children's project created to implement values though fun and imagination.
+We are a children's project created to implement values through fun and imagination.
 Our messages focus on tolerance and social acceptance; we want to become the starting point of a new way of thinking, communicating the invaluable impact that being accepting can heavily influence the construction of a better future society.
 </p>
 <p align="center">
 We see acceptance through individuality, diversity, our differences and tolerance.